 All natural, legal calmer made with herbal extracts, vitamins and minerals.
 Assists with anxiety, excitability,...

 Topical Spray for Mud Fever, Rainscald, Greasy Heel, and Thrush Aids in the treatment of...

 Mickie is qualified human nutritionist and health coach with a life long passion for natural health.
 After numerous issues with her rescue OTTB she decided to use some of her human nutritional knowledge, coupled with immune system boosting from a human herbalist to help him recover from years of abuse and neglect.

 She studied and qualified as an equine herbal medicine practitioner and also studied ay the Australian School of Herbal Medicine

 There are no chemicals, fillers or molasses.
-Plant based protein, energy, a swell as potent vitamins and minerals to assist in cellular repair, immune system booking and nervous support.
+Plant based protein, energy, as well as potent vitamins and minerals to assist in cellular repair, immune system boosting and nervous system support.

-Mickie recently completed qualifications to conduct Faecal Worm counting and has set up a small laboratory area in her dispensary.
-A great believer in evidence based working as opposed regular chemical worming for the sake of it.
+Mickie also completed qualifications to conduct Faecal Worm counting and has set up a small laboratory area in her dispensary.
+A great believer in evidence based worming as opposed to regular chemical worming for the sake of it.

-Mickie uses a multi-discipled approach to healing horses and has had great success with ulceration, behavioural issues, peritonitis, toxicity and many other conditions.
+Mickie uses a multi-disciplined approach to healing horses and has had great success with ulceration, behavioural issues, peritonitis, laminitis, hormonal issues toxicity and many other conditions.

-She continues to expand her knowledge with education in alternative medicine and is a regular contributor to the Hills and Hawkesbury Equestrian News
+She continues to expand her knowledge with education in alternative medicine and is now also an EMT (Equine Myofunctional Therapist) is a regular contributor to the Hills and Hawkesbury Equestrian News

 Dedicated to improving and enhancing your horse’s health and performance through preventative and therapeutic herbal medicine.